-Kathy Baker, MT-BC
+Kathy Baker, MM, MT-BC

 Kathy Baker graduated from Colorado State University with her Masters of Music in Music Therapy.
 She received a Bachelors of Music in music education from Furman University in Greenville, South Carolina.
 Kathy completed her music therapy internship at Foundation Music School in Fort Collins where she had the pleasure of working with a variety of diagnoses and age groups including Autism spectrum disorders, Down syndrome, intellectual disabilities, developmental disabilities, dementia, Parkinson’s disease, and Alzheimer’s disease.
 She has also received advanced training and certificate in Neurologic Music Therapy (NMT) from the Academy of Neurologic Music Therapy.